Is it safe to visit North Korea?

 Who can visit?

 Nearly anyone can visit North Korea except for South Korean nationals, journalists or photographers.
 Due to North Korea’s isolation, it’s often quoted as being one of the most difficult countries to travel to, but this is untrue.
-Guided tours are available for all other nationalities including American and Japanese citizens and dual-national South Koreans.
+Guided tours are available for all other nationalities including American (Update: As at September 1, 2017, U.S passport holders are unable to join our tours) and Japanese citizens and dual-national South Koreans.
 It also includes those with professions you might have considered banned entirely.
 In the past, we have taken US government staff, US military personnel, elected officials and Korean War veterans and all have returned safely with great memories to last a lifetime.
 Visiting North Korea is legal and will not affect future travel to any other country.
 Independent travel is not possible in North Korea, you will be on a guided tour and accompanied by tour guides on excursions outside of your hotel.

 All tourist visits to North Korea are subject to local laws, which are taken very seriously.